Episode 108 – “1960: Norway’s Debut, Catherine?, and A Bad Boyfriend”

 We are not affiliated with the EBU (European Broadcasting Union), its partners, or SBS (Special Broadcasting Service).
 We are just fans.”

-In this episode, we chat about host city Brussels, the host of 1987, the postcards, the controversies, the fashion at Eurovision 1987, the interval act, European and Australian news, what was happening in entertainment, the WTF and OMG moments of the contest, the voting, and play our top 10 of 1987 based on a jury of two.
+In this episode, we chat about host city of London, the host of 1977, the postcards, the controversies, the fashion at Eurovision 1977, the interval act, European and Australian news, what was happening in entertainment, the WTF and OMG moments of the contest, the voting, and play our top 10 of 1977 based on a jury of two.

 Songs Include:

-The Yoda Beanie of Doom then gave us our next year for Season Four:
+The Yoda Beanie of Doom then gave us our first year for Season Six: Eurovision in the 1960s

 If you like what we do, you can shout us a coffee https://ko-fi.com/windmachinepodcast.
 Every $3 goes towards the running costs of this podcast.
-Huge thanks to Jay as always!
+A massive thanks to Shane for his coffees!

 You can also find WMP merch at https://www.redbubble.com/people/WindMachinePod